 Publishing can be a big, expensive business operation.
 Or, it can be done on a small-scale by research communities themselves – by researchers for researchers.
 For very specialist topics and small research communities, sometimes it just makes sense to do it yourself and there are wide range of journals that offer a formal peer review process, editorial oversight, publishing services and Creative Commons Open Access (OA) licenses to authors but still charge no APCs (article processing charges).

-To support these great efforts, ScienceOpen is offering free indexing for up to 5 APC-free OA journals per month.
-The best candidate(s) will join the winners of all the previous highly successful rounds, and receive a free journal collection page for 1 year.
-By working with ScienceOpen, publishers benefit from increased visibility, usage and branding for their content.
+To support these great efforts, ScienceOpen is offering discounted indexing for APC-free OA journals.
+Working with ScienceOpen, publishers benefit from increased visibility, usage and branding for their content.
 By getting indexed on ScienceOpen, you:

 - Reach new audiences and maximize your readership

 - Upload your content to a unique search/discovery and communication platform

 - Open up the context of your content

 In order to qualify for our discounted indexing offer, your journal must meet the following requirements, all of which contribute to enhancing the visibility and discoverability of your content.